oroinc/documentation/commerce/configuration_guide/landing_commerce/sales/sales_info/sales_info_website.rst

 Set Display Details
 ^^^^^^^^^^^^^^^^^^^

-4. In the **Display** list, select one of the options that will determine what and whose information to show in the front store :ref:`footer links <frontstore-guide--navigation-footer>`.
+4. In the **Display** list, select one of the options that will determine what and whose information to show in the storefront :ref:`footer links <frontstore-guide--navigation-footer>`.
 For options detailed description, see :ref:`Set Display Options <user-guide--system-configuration--display-sales-rep-info--display-options>`.

    Such website settings override settings set at the :ref:`system level <sys--conf--commerce--sales--contacts-global>` unless **Use System** check box is enabled.